FunnelKit

 • Reporting and analytics: These order statuses allow businesses to analyze order flow and performance.
 This data helps identify trends and areas for improvement in business processes.

-• Automations: These statuses allow for the automation of various processes, such as sending emails when order status changes and streamlining the fulfillment process.
+• Automations: These statuses enable automating various processes, such as sending emails when order status changes and streamlining the fulfillment process.
 You need a perfect WooCommerce CRM to set up automations in your store.

 Overall, WooCommerce order status is a powerful tool that enhances communication, streamlines operations and provides valuable insights for your business.